DannyBen/bashly/README.md

 # The string to display when using --version
 version: 0.1.0

+# Specify an array of examples to show when using --help
+examples:
+- myscript download
+- myscript download --force

+# Specify an array of environment variables needed by your script
+# This is used purely for displaying in the help text (when using --help)
+environment_variable:
+  VARIABLE_NAME: Variable help text

 # Specify the array of subcommands to generate.
 # Each subcommand will have its own args and flags.